 Zachary: SSAT course instructor

-...some of the worst weather in the world) where I studied Cognitive Science and Theater.
+...the world) where I studied Cognitive Science and Theater.
 I am pursuing a career as an actor, but am thrilled to continue to flex my intellectual side and share my passion for learning with the next generation.
 In college, I studied Cognitive Science, not so much as a fallback career, but because I am fascinated by the subject.
-I succeeded in getting into Northwestern without the aid of any...
+I succeeded in getting into Northwestern without the aid of any academic tutors or test prep classes....

 Education & Certification